akuity/kargo/docs/docs/30-how-to-guides/10-installing-kargo.md

 :::

 :::info
-We are working toward transitioning Argo CD from a required dependency to a _suggested_ dependency.
+We are working toward transitioning Argo CD and Argo Rollouts from required dependencies to _suggested_ dependencies.
 :::

 :::note